 He currently leads the research activities at the creative agency Studio Dott (Belgium) where he is also wrapping up his PhD research.
 A recent outcome of his work is the IoT design kit, a configurable set of design tools for exploring and defining Internet of Things ideas.

 Dries hosts and co-hosts local ThingsCon events within the Belgian and Dutch IoT community.
 He co-organises the family friendly hackercamp Fri3d Camp and organises technology related activities for primary schools.

 Ashlee Valdes (@ashevaldes) is fascinated by new technology and human behavior, a combination which has led her to become a facilitator of innovation methodologies.
 Drawing from a background in psychology and business she has worked in research management in 3 countries, her native USA, South Africa and the Netherlands.

 Bringing together research, service design and new technology development, she has worked with innovation labs at INFO and Thomson Reuters, on topics ranging from IoT, AI/ML, to fin-tech.
 Building communities around topics of impact and learning are one of her motivators, and as such she has joined the board of ThingsCon in early 2019.

-Pieter Diepenmaat (@__pieter__) is board member of ThingsCom and runs a still-to-be-named invention studio for smart, well-behaved products.
+Pieter Diepenmaat (@__pieter__) is board member of ThingsCom and runs DIEP, an invention studio for smart, well-behaved products.
 Combining design, research and prototyping they help companies create and validate new IoT solutions, specialising in mobility and industry.
 His clients include Pfizer, SKF, NS, Ford and Roetz Bikes.